A Heritage of Prayer

-A godly heritage and a childhood conversion were the starting points for this man's lifelong walk with God.
+A godly heritage and a childhood conversion were the start point for Del's lifelong walk with God.

 y birthplace was Portland, Oregon, and I had a beautiful mother and a handsome, hardworking father.
 We had a wonderful home.
 I never saw my parents drink alcohol or heard them fight, but I never heard them pray either.